TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/modules.rst

 When a module named :mod:`spam` is imported, the interpreter first searches for a built-in module with that name.
-If not found, it then searches for a file named :file:`spam.py` in a list of directories given by the variable :data:`sys.path`.  :data:`sys.path` is initialized from these locations:
+If not found, it then searches for a file named :file:`spam.py` in a list of directories given by the variable :data:`sys.path`.  :data:`sys.path` is initialized kutoka these locations:

 * The directory containing the input script (or the current directory when no file is specified).